samhain13/footy-lineups/README.md

 * Must have a PHP5-capable webserver.
 * Open settings.php and modify SITE_DOMAIN constant accordingly.
   It should point to where footy-lineups is installed.
 For example,
-  http://play.abcruz.com/footy-lineups is the value in the demo site.
+  http://play.abcruz.com/footy-lineups/ is the value in the demo site.
-  DO NOT put a trailing slash.
+  DO NOT FORGET to put a trailing slash.
 * Ensure that the lineups directory is writable by the system user that runs the webserver.
   DO NOT set it to 0777!
 Bad things can happen.